David Johnson (Canadian runner): Early life

-Sportsman
+Track career

 Johnson was a star athlete at McGill University in Montreal, where he led the varsity track and field team to four consecutive championships in the 1920s.

 He was also an Olympian, as Canada's top track runner at the Olympic Games of 1924 in Paris.
 He finished fourth in two events, including the 400-metre race that was won by Scotland's Eric Liddell.
 The race was immortalised in the film Chariots of Fire and was recorded in contemporary newsreel: Johnson's maple-leaf emblem standing out clearly on the inside lane.
 In October, 2007, he was posthumously inducted into the McGill Sports Hall of Fame.

-Diplomat
+Diplomatic career

 David Johnson had a successful diplomatic career, being posted to: Ireland, Pakistan, New York, Vietnam and the USSR.
 In New York, Johnson was Canada's Ambassador and Permanent Representative to the United Nations (UN).
 In Vietnam, Johnson was the Canadian Commissioner and Permanent Representative for the International Control Commission (ICC).

 Johnson was the Canadian Ambassador to the Soviet Union from 1956 to 1960.
 He resigned his position after an investigation forced him to admit his homosexuality.